Natural gas production operations

-Ember has over 2.6 million gross (2.2 million net) acres of highly contiguous land inventory, producing more than 300 million cubic feet per day of sweet, dry Alberta natural gas extracted from coal.
+Ember has over 2.2 million gross (2.0 million net) acres of highly contiguous land, producing more than 275 million cubic feet per day gross (245 net) of sweet, dry Alberta natural gas.

 SWEET, CLEAN AND DRY NATURAL GAS PRODUCTION

-Ember’s Horseshoe Canyon wells are shallow gas wells located in south-central Alberta.
+Ember’s wells are shallow gas wells located in south-central Alberta.
 Shallow gas produced from the Horseshoe Canyon formation is ‘sweet, clean and dry’ natural gas that is a near pipeline-quality right out of the ground.
-From the moment it is extracted from coal seams, our gas is ready for consumer use.

-- Sweet – does not contain hazardous hydrogen sulphide (H2S).
+- Sweet – does not contain hazardous hydrogen sulphide (H2S) or other contaminants.

 - Clean – is widely recognized as the cleanest burning fossil fuel produced today.

-- Dry – the source coal formations of Horseshoe Canyon contain little to no water so methane production begins as soon as the formation is drilled.
+- Dry – the source coal formations of Horseshoe Canyon contain little to no water so methane production begins as soon as the formation is completed.

 LOW COST SHALLOW DRILLING WITH LONG-LIFE RESERVES

-Our CBM shallow drilling is quick, efficient and has minimal land disturbance.
-Drilling to shallow depths of only 650-1,200 metres in an average of two drilling days from spud to rig release, our CBM wells cost approximately $160,000 – $190,000 per well to drill.
+Our shallow gas drilling is quick, efficient and has minimal land disturbance.
+Drilling to shallow depths of 650-1,200 metres in an average of two drilling days from spud to rig release, our shallow gas wells cost approximately $275,000 per well to drill.

 New wells produce at initial rates of approximately 90 mcf/d of natural gas and produce for 25-30 years.
 As a result, the company has a low current corporate production decline rate of less than 5%.
 Management believes, based on research completed by a third-party regarding its peers, to be among the lowest decline rates for natural gas in the WCSB.

 CAPITAL EFFICIENCIES, PREDICTABLE METRICS

-Every $0.10/mcf increment in the natural gas prices equals an additional $9.7 MM in cash flow for Ember.
+Every $0.10/mcf increment in the natural gas prices equals an additional $9 MM in revenues for Ember.

-At Ember, we mitigate CBM’s relatively lower netbacks through rigorous cost control and low FD&A costs resulting in recycle ratios at or better than best-in-class gas weighted peers.
+At Ember, we mitigate shallow gas’s relatively lower revenues through rigorous cost control and low FD&A costs.
 Our low cost structure positions Ember to benefit from increases in natural gas pricing.